 Mysore Palace, Mysore

 Mysore Palace is a historical place and royal residence of the monarch of Mysore in the state of Karnataka.
-The best time to plan a trip to Mysore is Diwali, when the palace looks gorgeous adorned with thousands of lights.
-The monument is built as per the Indo-Saracenic style with a hint of Mughal, Rajput, Hindu and Gothic architectural styles
+The best time to plan a trip to Mysore is Diwali, when the palace looks gorgeous, adorned with thousands of lights.
+The monument is built per the Indo-Saracenic style with a hint of Mughal, Rajput, Hindu and Gothic architectural styles.

 Elephanta Caves, Mumbai

 Our list of top historical places now takes us to the ‘Financial Capital of India.’
-About 10 km east of Mumbai is an island, locally referred to as Gharapuri, which features rock-cut Elephanta Caves that traces their history back to the mid-6th century.
+About 10 km east of Mumbai is an island, locally referred to as Gharapuri, which features rock-cut Elephanta Caves that trace their history back to the mid-6th century.
 Once boasting elaborate paintings, the caves today are essentially in ruins.
 The complex is comprised of five Hindu and two Buddhist caves.
-Besides history enthusiasts, the place is also frequented by a large number of trekkers.
+Besides history enthusiasts, the place is also frequented by many trekkers.

 Cellular Jail, Andaman & Nicobar Islands

 If you consider yourself a nature lover, you must visit Andaman & Nicobar Islands at least once.
-The archipelago, in the middle of the India Ocean, is home to some of the most awe-inspiring beaches in the world.
-A few to name are Radhanagar Beach, Wandoor Beach, Elephant Beach and Vijaynagar Beach.
-However, on your trip, you should not miss visiting the Cellular Jail, which was home to political prisoners in British India.
+The archipelago, is situated in middle of the India Ocean, is home to some of the most awe-inspiring beaches around the world.
+A few are Radhanagar Beach, Wandoor Beach, Elephant Beach and Vijaynagar Beach.
+However, on your trip, you should not miss visiting the Cellular Jail, home to political prisoners in British India.
 Today, it serves as the national memorial monument.
-You can book cheap hotels in Andaman in advance to avoid the last-minute hassle on your stay.
+You can book cheap hotels in Andaman in advance to avoid the last-minute hassle of your stay.

 Charminar, Hyderabad

-No list of the most famous historical destinations in India is ever complete without the mention of Hyderabad and the iconic Charminar of Hyderabad is the reason for this.
-Built in 1591 by Mohammed Quli Qutb Shah to commemorate the end of the plague, the 56-metre tall structure stands at the heart of the city’s renowned Laad Bazaar.
+No list of India’s most famous historical destinations is complete without mentioning Hyderabad, and the iconic Charminar of Hyderabad is why.
+Built-in 1591 by Mohammed Quli Qutb Shah to commemorate the end of the plague, the 56-metre tall structure stands at the heart of the city’s renowned Laad Bazaar.
 So, do not forget to indulge in some retail therapy.
-Grab an air ticket deal already!
+Grab an air ticket deal already.

 Mehrangarh Fort, Jodhpur